maxtacu/google-terraform/README.md

 Optionally update `variables.tf` to specify a default value for the `project_name` variable, and check other variables.

+You can check configuration which will be deployed before applying any changes via `terraform plan`

 After you run `terraform apply` on this configuration, it will automatically output the public IP address of the load balancer.
 After your instance registers, the LB should respond with a simple header: